monerobuilders/libmonero/README.md

 ¹: This library is written from scratch in Rust and is designed to be easy to use and understand with no need for any other software (other than Monero Daemon for blockchain data etc., NO WALLET RPC).
 We aim for this library to be usable even for embedded apps.
 That's why we are calling it 'batteries-included'.

 Building this library from scratch is a huge task.
 We are working hard to make it as good as possible.
 If you want to help us, please consider contributing to this project.
 We are looking for people who can help us with the development, testing, and documentation.
-If you are interested and need any help about it, please contact community at the matrix room: [#monume:matrix.org](https://matrix.to/#/#monume:matrix.org)

 TL;DR: No-bullshit, standalone, fast, safe and easy to use library for Monero did not exist, so we made one.